1nv1/LuaFRPF/README.md

 ########################################################################
 #                               End                                    #
 ########################################################################
 ```

-With ReadPropertyFile(file, parameters) you can get the values from the configuration file if they exist in the table of configuration that you pass as parameter.
+With ReadPropertiesFile (file, properties) you can get the values from the properties file if they exist in the table of properties that you pass as property.
 Let's an example:

 ```